 Earlier this month, Macs got a facelift with the release of OS X High Sierra.
 Whether you are an early adopter of the new software or are holding out for now, there are a few important productivity-boosting features in High Sierra you should know about.
 For those of you already working on the new operating system, try using these tips to get more done in your day.
 For those of you who aren't perhaps these features will be enough to tip the scales.

 Work smarter in Split Screen mode

 Tweaking application windows just right so you can reference both as you work, or switching between windows with CMD+Tab so furiously you worry it might become an involuntary tick?
-El Capitan allows you to easily snap two applications to either half of the screen for easy referencing.
+High Sierra allows you to easily snap two applications to either half of the screen for easy referencing.
 Whether you choose to type a document while referencing your research in Safari, or keep your Calendar on one side of the screen while responding to emails on the other, Split Screen View is a game-changer for those looking to not only work faster, but smarter.